antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 metastasis, tumorigenesis, and resistance to apoptosis.

-These mutations generally lead to loss of DNA binding and an inability to transactivate canonical anti proliferative p53 target genes.
+These mutations generally lead to loss of DNA binding and an inability to transactivate canonical anti-proliferative p53 target genes.
 Genotoxic chemotherapeutics, like doxorubicin and etoposide, are clinically relevant activators of wild-type p53, but the potential risk of resistance and secondary malignancies due to increased mutational burden remains a significant concern.
 Given the powerful tumor suppression abilities of p53, restoration of the